-So we have TV, MM and RR all sorted, both for big people and small people, next we need to consider the other parameters that are constant between modes and control methods, then we will talk specifically about those things.
-Let's put them in to a chart just to make it easier to visualize.
-And this chart is basically a summary of the section Vent Parameters, Round One-if you need to review the specifics of any of them, just refer back to that bit:
+So we have TV, MV and RR all sorted, both for big people and small people; plext we need to consider the other parameters that are constant between modes and control methods, then we will talk specifically about those things.
+Let's put it into a chart just to make it easier to visualize.
+And this chart is basically a summary of the section Vent Parameters, Round One- if you need to review the specifics of any of them, just refer back to that bit:

-Parameter Value Pro Tips/Extra-Info TV 6-8ml/kg Pick an easy number to work with that falls in range MV 100ml/kg/min Just take IBW in kg and move the decimal over (75kg IBW = 7.5L MV goal) RR Adult: 13-17/min Kiddos: use a chart FiO 2 1.0, then titrate down You can titrate down in big jumps also, no need to go in smal increments unless you have good reason to do so 56 PEEP 5-6cmH 2 O For most vents this will be whatever the machine defaults to I-time Adult: 0.8-1.7 Kiddos: use a chart Normal for the adult is 1.0
+Parameter Value Pro Tips TV 6-8ml/kg Pick an easy number to work with that falls in range MV 100ml/kg/min Just take IBW in kg and move the decimal over (75kg IBW = 7.5L MV goal) RR Adult: 13-17/min Kiddos: use a chart Har rat.
+And on you pason I down A hot FiO 2 1.0, then titrate down You can titrate down in big jumps also, no need to go in small increments unless you have good reason to do so PEEP 5-6cmH 2 O For most vents this will be whatever the machine defaults to I-time Adult: 0.8-1.7 Kiddos: use a chart Normal for the adult is 1.0